decidim/decidim/docs/customization/maps.md

 [maps and geocoding configuration][link-docs-maps-multiple-providers] documentation.

-You may also decide to disable some of the services that are not available at your service provider but in order to get the full out of Decidim, it is suggested to find a service provider with all these services.
+You may also decide to [disable some of the services][link-docs-maps-disable] that are not available at your service provider but in order to get the full out of Decidim, it is suggested to find a service provider with all these services.

 In case you want to use different service providers for the different categories of map services, that is also possible.
 Instructions for this are provided in